 - whole flock of them means that death is approaching.

 Crow Spiritual Meaning

-Crows are known as interpreters between realms and messengers of gods, and as such, have an abundance of spiritual meanings.
+But what about the spiritual meaning of crows?
+They are known as interpreters between realms and messengers of gods, and as such, have an abundance of spiritual meanings.
 They can be a sign to do some self-reflection on yourself and your values.
 Additionally, crows are believed to relay messages between the living and the spiritual realm.